How to start a paper flower business - FancyBloom's story

 I remember how I searched Google and YouTube trying to find masterclasses or online courses about large paper flowers, but there was very little information at that time.

-And now, I am glad that this was so, because I started to design my own flowers from the very beginning.
+Now I am glad that this was so, because I started to design my own flowers from the very beginning.
+And today I get the biggest buzz when I come up with a new flower, this process is just my favorite!

-After a couple of years of successful work, I’ve reached an important milestone in my paper flower business when I had to make a decision about the future development and optimization, as there were more and more orders, that I could no longer fulfill on my own.
+After a couple of years of successful work, I’ve reached an important milestone in my paper flower business where I had to make a decision about further growth, development and optimization, as there were more and more orders, that I could no longer fulfill on my own.

 In general, if you make paper flowers, you have several options on how to build and grow your business: